The Connection (2014 film)

-The Connection (La French) is a 2014 action crime thriller film directed by Cédric Jimenez and produced by Alain Goldman.
-The film was inspired by the events of the French Connection in the 1970s, starring Jean Dujardin as police magistrate Pierre Michel (juge) and Gilles Lellouche as Gaëtan "Tany" Zampa, a drug gang ringleader.
+The Connection (La French) is a 2014 historical crime action thriller film directed by Cédric Jimenez and produced by Alain Goldman.
+The film was inspired by the events of the French Connection in the 1970s, starring Jean Dujardin as police magistrate Pierre Michel and Gilles Lellouche as Gaëtan "Tany" Zampa, a drug gang ringleader.
 The film premiered at the Toronto International Film Festival on 10 September 2014.